-$$t = \frac{\log(2)}{\log(1.2)} \approx 3.802 \text{ years.}$$
+$$t = \frac{\log(2)}{\log(1.2)} \approx 3.802 \text{ months.}$$ It will take shout 3.8 menths for the number of senser calls to determine the senser calls to determi

-It will take about 3.8 years for the number of cancerous cells to double.
+It will take about 3.8 months for the number of cancer cells to double.

-A new social networking website has been growing exponentially, with the number of new members doubling every 5 months.
-If they currently have 120 thousand users and this trend continues, how many users will the site have in 1 year?
+Use of a new social networking website has been growing exponentially, with the number of new members doubling every 5 months.
+If the site currently has 120,000 users and this trend continues, how many users will the site have in 1 year?

-We can use the doubling time to find an equation for the growth of the site, and then use that equation to answer the question.
-While we could use an arbitrary a as we have before for the initial amount, in this case, we know the initial amount was 120 thousand.
+We can use the doubling time to find a function that models the number of site users, and then use that equation to answer the question.
+While we could use an arbitrary a as we have before for the initial amount, in this case, we know the initial amount was 120,000.